 - 1. Open ArcScene and add an elevation raster to the layer list - 2.
 Right-click on the layer and select Properties - 3.
-From the Properties dialogue select the Base Heights tab and click on the Floating on a custom surface radio button - 4.
+From the Properties dialogue select the Base Heights tab and click on the Obtain heights for layer from surface radio button - 4.
 Set the value of this field to the dataset in the layer list and click OK - 5.
-Right-click on Scene layers and select Scene Properties - 6.
+Right-click on Scene Layers and select Scene Properties - 6.
 From the Scene Properties dialogue select the General tab - 7.
 Use the dropdown box to select a predefined Vertical Exaggeration or specify a user defined value and click OK - 8.
 Use the various tools on the toolbar to navigate around the newly created 3D surface